bernardo1024/Sanwaf-UI/README.md

-#sanwafuiconfig
+[#sanwafuiconfig]:foobar

-[sanwafuiconfig]: The "sanwafuiconfig" Hidden Element
+The "sanwafuiconfig" Hidden Element
 -----------------------------------

 A hidden "**sanwafuiconfig**" element is used to configure the Sanwaf-ui behavior